 Select the Product check box to select all products.

 The Reconfigure link in the Quick Action column next to each installed server loads the current configuration values for the server and then cycles through all configuration steps enabling you to change the options and values.
-On completion, MySQL Installer stops the server, applies the configuration changes, and restarts the server for you.
-For a description of each configuration option, see Section 22.214.171.124, “Server Configuration with MySQL Installer”.

-Samples and Examplesassociated with a specific MySQL server version can be also be reconfigured to apply feature-configuration changes, if any.
 You must provide credentials with root privileges to reconfigure these items.
+Click the Log tab to show the output of each configuration step performed by MySQL Installer.

+Samples and Examplesassociated with a specific MySQL server version can be also be reconfigured to apply new feature settings, if any.

 The Catalog link enables you to download the latest catalog of MySQL products manually and then to integrate those product changes with MySQL Installer.
 The catalog-download action does not perform an upgrade of the products already installed on the host.
-Instead, it returns to the dashboard and displays an arrow icon in the Version column for each installed product that has a newer version.
+Instead, it returns to the dashboard and adds an arrow icon to the Version column for each installed product that has a newer version.
 Use the Upgrade operation to install the newer product version.

 You can also use the Catalog link to display the current change history of each product without downloading the new catalog.
 Select the Do not update at this time check box to view the change history only.